 Plant leaves are the primary site of photosynthesis.
 Their flat surface maximizes the surface area exposed to sunlight.
-They also store food and water, and function in transportation --- the loss of water vapor from the plant to the atmosphere.
+They also store food and water, and function in transportation – the loss of water vapor from the plant to the atmosphere.

-Leaf Tissue Structure
+Leaf Structure – Leaf Tissues

-A leaf cross-section reveals a cuticle layer and epidermal cells on the underside and the top surface.
+A leaf cross-section reveals a cuticle layer and epidermal leaf cells on the underside and the top surface.
 Epidermal cells secrete a waxy substance known as the cuticle that aids in protection and keeps water from evaporating.
 Its epidermis gives the leaf structure, support and protection.
 The specialized stomata cells function as gate keepers, allowing carbon dioxide to enter and oxygen to escape.
 They are layered just above the epidermis on the bottom side of the leaves.
 Cells containing chloroplasts make up the central mesophyll layer.
 Some mesophyll cells contain as many as 50 chloroplasts.

 The daylight process converts solar energy to chemical energy and stores it as sugars.
-The requirements are light, carbon dioxide and water.
+The requirements are light, carbon dioxide, and water.
 The reaction produces oxygen and sugar.
 The dark phase occurs at night and makes use of the energy produced during the day to convert carbon dioxide to sugar.

 Pores called stomata on the underside of the leaf are formed by a pair of guard cells that regulate the size of the openings during gas exchange.
 Guard cells are usually open during the day and closed at night.